Bell's Palsy: When Facial Paralysis Doesn't Get Better

 Restoring Facial Function and More

-Byrne adds that his patients get a lot more than highly skilled facial plastic surgery.
+Boahene adds that his patients get a lot more than highly skilled facial plastic surgery.
 “We have a true team approach.
 In addition to surgeons, we also have a comprehensive research program that studies outcomes in facial paralysis.
+We combined the expertise of physical therapists and behavioral psychologists to get the best results.
+We are always innovating to solve our patients’ problems.
 We are unique in that regard.”

 The group also supports recovering patients with speech therapists, neurologists for facial motor testing and a facial retraining expert: a dedicated physical therapist who works with people affected by facial paralysis.